jacoxnet/reskill-noteapp/README.md

 ***Note Taker App***

-Beginning with the provided class code, this code implements a simple note-taker app that allows the user to enter new notes and to display the numbered notes.
+Beginning with the code provided in class, this code implements a simple note-taker app that allows the user to enter new notes and to display the numbered notes.
 Blank note entry is disallowed.

 *Key dfferences from teacher implementation*